 Beating the American giants, the leader of e-commerce in Brazil is Mercado Livre, a marketplace developed by the Argentinian e-commerce and electronic payment company Mercado Libre.
-Allowing people and business to sell their products through a wide range of categories, from electronics and home appliances to autos and accessories, from fashion to toys and furniture, and even property, Mercado Libre is present in multiple countries of Latin America, reaching more than 170 million customers and notably also leader of e-commerce sites in Mexico.
+Allowing people and business to sell their products through a wide range of categories, from electronics and home appliances to autos and accessories, from fashion to toys and furniture, and even property, Mercado Libre is present in multiple countries of Latin America, reaching more than 170 million customers and notably also a leader of e-commerce sites in Mexico.

 Website: mercadolivre.com.br – Estimated monthly traffic: 331 Million visits

 Top e-commerce websites in Brazil compared by estimated traffic

 The estimated monthly traffic from the top 10 e-commerce platforms previously shows the domination of Mercado Livre, standing far above the other players above 330 million monthly visits, before Americanas.com at more than 110 million monthly visits.
 The pack of followers is quite behind, in the range of traffic volumes from 15 to 50 million visits per month.